 Nahargarh Fort: On the top of the Aravali hills, Nahargarh fort is one such magnificent and majestic fort and also, one of the prime spots for sunrise and sunset lovers.
-It gives you an exalted view of the Jaipur city along with the splendid view of the luxurious palace makes your day worth to watch one such charm of Jaipur.
+It gives you an exalted view of the Jaipur city along with the splendid view of the luxurious palace that makes your day worth watching one such charm of Jaipur.

 Try to visit around sunrise and sunset time, you’ll get a fabulous view of the city with the lights on.